Existence and behavior of steady solutions on an interval for general hyperbolic-parabolic systems of conservation laws: Introduction

 In Section \ref{s:existence}, we categorize essentially completely existence, uniqueness and stability of small-amplitude steady solutions for general viscous conservation laws \eqref{conservation_law} under steadily increasing assumptions, culminating with the physically natural assumption of existence of a convex entropy.
 We discuss afterward in a more partial and speculative way the issues of global existence, uniqueness, and stability, that is, the situation for {\it large-amplitude solutions}.
 In particular, we outline a strategy based on entropy dissipation and Brouwer degree for global uniqueness of constant solutions and global existence of large-amplitude systems, generalizing and illuminating the one introduced in \cite{paper1} in the context of gas dynamics.

+In Section \ref{s:asymptoticI}, we give a complete study of structure and behavior of steady solutions in the scalar case in the small viscosity limit.

-In Section \ref{s:asymptotic}, we turn to the study of structure and behavior of steady solutions, in the small- and large-viscosity limits.
-Even for the simplest case of isentropic gas dynamics, there is a rich ``zoo'' of possible solution patterns in the inviscid limit, featuring standing shocks, left and right boundary layers, and, the most novel feature, a new type of characteristic boundary layer appearing not as a boundary case, but {\it generically} in ``rarefying,'' or ``expansive'' solutions.
+In Section \ref{s:asymptoticII}, we turn to the study of structure and behavior of steady solutions, in the small- and large-viscosity limits.
+Even for the simple case of isentropic gas dynamics, there is a rich ``zoo'' of possible solution patterns in the inviscid limit similar to what we observe in Section \ref{s:asymptoticI}, featuring standing shocks, left and right boundary layers, and, the most novel feature, a new type of characteristic boundary layer appearing not as a boundary case, but {\it generically} in ``rarefying,'' or ``expansive'' solutions.
 These induce in the formal inviscid limit a new type of ``transcharacteristic'' boundary condition accomodating perturbations on either side of a characteristic state, hence requiring different numbers of boundary conditions; see Section \ref{s:hypdesc}.
 This phenomenon occurs for {\it any} rarefying steady solution, even of arbitrarily small amplitude, hence must be dealt with in order to produce a hyperbolic description of dynamics.